Eric and Erik

 - Rejoice when you land that first really big job

 - Panic.
 All the time.
-Even about stuff you’ve already done before but since it’s the first time you’re being paid for it, it feels different!
+Even about stuff you’ve already done before because the phase of the moon is slightly different it feels different!

 So thanks Erik and Eric… You’ve truly blessed me with how honest you’ve been and how much gear you’ve let me borrow!